angular/angular/adev/src/content/guide/testing/components-scenarios.md

 Component templates often have nested components, whose templates might contain more components.

-The component tree can be very deep and, most of the time, the nested components play no role in testing the component at the top of the tree.
+The component tree can be very deep and sometimes the nested components play no role in testing the component at the top of the tree.

 The `AppComponent`, for example, displays a navigation bar with anchors and their `RouterLink` directives.

 <docs-code header="app/app.component.html" path="adev/src/content/examples/testing/src/app/app.component.html"/>

-To validate the links, you don't need the `Router` to navigate and you don't need the `<router-outlet>` to mark where the `Router` inserts *routed components*.
+To validate the links but not the navigation, you don't need the `Router` to navigate and you don't need the `<router-outlet>` to mark where the `Router` inserts *routed components*.

 The `BannerComponent` and `WelcomeComponent` \(indicated by `<app-banner>` and `<app-welcome>`\) are also irrelevant.